smarter-project/armnn_tflite_backend/README.md

         string_value:"PAPI_TOT_CYC,PAPI_LD_INS"
     }
 }
+parameters {
+    key: "papi_uncore_events"
+    value: {
+        string_value:"tx2_dmc0::UNC_DMC_READS:u:cpu=0"
+    }
+}
 ```
+`papi_events` is used for the per core events such as total load instructions, and can be tracked at the thread level, `papi_uncore_events` are uncore events which are tracked at the socket level such as userspace DRAM reads for socket 0 in the example above.

-Internally, the events listed get set to the environment variable `PAPI_EVENTS` as per the PAPI High Level API documentation.
-Results of this will be written to a newly created `papi_hl_output` folder in the directory you launched the server from.
+Internally, the events listed get set to the environment variables `PAPI_EVENTS` and `PAPI_UNCORE_EVENTS`.
+Results of this will be written to a newly created file `counters_*.csv` file for you to use as you wish.